juev/awesome-stars/README.md

 - [supercronic](https://github.com/aptible/supercronic) - Cron for containers
 - [go-cloud](https://github.com/google/go-cloud) - The Go Cloud Development Kit (Go CDK): A library and tools for open cloud development in Go.
 - [minica](https://github.com/jsha/minica) - minica is a small, simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
-- [gitleaks](https://github.com/zricethezav/gitleaks) - Scan git repos for secrets using regex and entropy 🔑
+- [gitleaks](https://github.com/zricethezav/gitleaks) - Scan git repos (or files) for secrets using regex and entropy 🔑
 - [caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS
 - [v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
 - [traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy